5 Important Things Every New Mom Should Know About Baby's Sleep

 2. Breastfeeding to Sleep Does Not Help You Long-Term.

 For my first son, this didn’t bother me.
 But with my second son, I realized consolidated sleep for myself and my baby was needed to sustain enough energy to make it through the busy days of motherhood.
 And it seemed they began waking more as they got older instead of less.
 This led me to put them in bed with me.
-While I love co-sleeping, the more children I’ve had, the more I see why this pattern is not always realistic.
+While I love co-sleeping, the more children I’ve had, the more I see why this pattern is sometimes unrealistic.
 There is a great benefit to teaching them to fall asleep on their own.
-And while I am NOT a proponent of obsessing over scheduling a baby, BabyWise by Dr. Gary Izzo and Dr. Robert Bucknam focuses on helping parents develop a schedule that stops eating to sleep patterns from forming if you are interested in learning more.
+While I am NOT a proponent of obsessing over scheduling a baby, BabyWise by Dr. Gary Izzo and Dr. Robert Bucknam focuses on helping parents develop a schedule that stops eating to sleep patterns from forming if you want to learn more.

-Introducing a pacifier, stuffed animal, and or blankie from the start can help you.
-My kids have never been drawn to an object on their own, but I noticed children who have a sleep object could be signaled for sleep in various settings.
+Introducing a pacifier, stuffed animal, and/or blankie from the start can help you.
+My kids have never been drawn to an object, but I noticed children with a sleeping object could be signaled for sleep in various settings.
 As mentioned earlier, it also helps break the association between eating to sleep.
 We have always struggled to put our kids to sleep in an environment that isn’t their bed, but having some kind of object can help.
 (Sleep tip: If you travel often, occasionally have your child nap in their pack-n-play at home so that when you travel, the pack-n-play isn’t a foreign setting to them.
-Read more travel sleep tips here.)
+Read more travel baby sleep tips.)

 Baby sleep, Motherhood, No sleep, Lovey, Sleep object